 - No loss of gun rights.
 Perhaps law enforcement mistakenly believed that the person the defendant bought the gun for had lost his/her gun rights.
 Perhaps there was a clerical error, or perhaps the person got pardoned and had his/her gun rights restored.
 A criminal defense lawyer would collect proof – such as court dockets and pardon papers if applicable – to show that anyone the defendant obtained the guns for could possess them.

 - Illegal search.
 Prosecutors may not rely on evidence – including guns – that the police obtained through an illegal search.
 If law enforcement may have executed an unlawful search, the defense attorney can ask the judge to suppress any evidence found from the search.
-And if the court agrees, the D.A. may be left with too weak a case to prosecute and prove guilt beyond a reasonable doubt.
+And if the court agrees, the D.A. may be left with a case that is too weak to prosecute and prove guilt beyond a reasonable doubt.

-Yes.
 Firearm-related convictions are typically grounds for removal in the U.S.4 Therefore, non-citizens facing charges of unlawful purchase of firearms should consult an experienced attorney immediately.
-It may be possible to get the case dropped or reduced to a non-deportable offense.
+Getting the case dropped or reduced to a non-deportable offense may be possible.

 Learn how to get a Colorado criminal record seal so that past convictions no longer come up on background checks.